kickstandproject/payload/doc/source/devref/development.environment.rst

 .. note::

-  This section is tested for Stripe on Ubuntu (12.04-64) distribution.
+  This section is tested for payload on Ubuntu (12.04-64) distribution.
 Feel free to add notes and change according to your experiences or operating system.